openharmony/docs/en/device-dev/subsystems/subsys-boot-init.md

     ```
     As mentioned earlier, a **.cfg** file is a text file in JSON format.
 For the startup module, the init process is required to parse the following types of JSON objects in the **.cfg** file: **import**, **jobs**, and **services**.
 The three types of JSON objects are described as follows:

-    1. "import": other **.cfg** files into the current **.cfg** file.
+    1. **import**: other **.cfg** files into the current **.cfg** file.
 These files will be parsed in sequence after the current **.cfg** file is parsed.
-    2. "jobs": command set with a name.
+    2. **jobs**: command set with a name.
 Execution of a job is the process of executing commands in **cmds** one by one in sequence.
 Details about how to trigger a job will be provided in the following sections.
-    3. "services": a collection of services.
+    3. **services**: a collection of services.
 The simplest service can be one that has only a name and an executable file path.
 The basic logic of a service is to fork a subprocess in the init process and then run the executable file of the service in the subprocess.
 Services form the core of the startup module.
 The service configuration in the **.cfg** file also includes various attributes and service control modes.
 More details will be provided in the following sections.

 - init service startup control (for standard system or higher)<a name = "section56901555918">